Tzesh/GuessNextWord/README.md

 ![java command](https://imgur.com/42KJUCr.png)

 You can open theoretically as much as git bash as you wish, but we'll need 3 of them.
 One is for hosting, rest of for playing the game.
-You have to login as administrator according the password that you've used for hosting the UDPServer.
+You have to login as administrator according the password that you've used for hosting the server.

 ![logging as administrator](https://i.imgur.com/SvB2H2s.png)